 Step 2: Pack

 - Label your boxes so you know where everything is when you arrive – and you know what boxes hold fragile items.
+I recommend putting your name on boxes as well.
+When people start unloading, things can easily get mixed up between one pile and another.

 Step 3: Get helpers